Arab Street & Haji Lane ☆ Singapore

 So we walked over to a Lebanese restaurant, Beirut, on the same Bussorah Street.

-The food was fine and we enjoyed our meal, but the value for the price wasn’t what I would rate high for going back.
-I would rather try Alaturka or some other places if we go back to Bussora Street.
+The food was fine and we enjoyed our meal, but the value for the price wasn’t high enough for us to say we’d go back if we visit Singapore.
+Maybe it’s different if we lived in Singapore.
+I am curious and would like to try out Alaturka or some other places if we go back to Bussora Street.

 I loved visiting the Arab Street area.
 If you travel to Singapore, I highly recommend you explore Arab Street.